MLH/mlh-localhost-build-and-deploy-aws-starter/README.md

 ## Requirements and dependencies

 - [Python3](https://www.python.org/) - We recommend using virtual environments.
 They will help on the creation of isolated environments so different python versions can run on the same machine.
 Check more about virtual environments [here](https://docs.python.org/3/library/venv.html).
-(Needs to be installed manually)
+(Needs to be installed manually) or with pipenv (another popular Python virtual enviornment manager) [here](https://github.com/pypa/pipenv).
 - [Pip](https://pip.pypa.io/en/latest/installing/) - The python package manager.
 (Needs to be installed manually)
 - [Flask](http://flask.pocoo.org/) - A simple and flexible Python Web Framework that provides with tools, libraries and technologies to build a web application.
 (Installed by pip)